 - Select the Sound Menu and then select Expert Settings.

-- Next, activate Dolby Atmos Compatibility by setting the HDMI eARC Mode to Auto or Pass-Through and the Digital Output Format to Auto.
+- Next, activate Dolby Atmos Compatibility by setting the eARC Mode to Auto or Pass-Through and the Digital Output Format to Auto.

 Can you connect two subwoofers to a Samsung soundbar?